Give Your ʻOhana the Gift of Time

 A little bit About Us!

 As a teacher and a freelance developer, it felt natural to create field guide books for children.
-Earlier in my professional career, as a marine conservationist, I had the privilege of studying Hawaii’s most pristine ecosystems and remote ahupuaʻa.
-From studying the ancient lo’i (pond fields) and settlement patterns of Wailau to counting o’opu (variety of endemic freshwater gobies) in the streams of Pelekunu, the practice of kilo, has enabled me to translate what I learned to keep me grounded to my culture and to the ʻāina.
+Earlier in my professional career, I had the privilege of studying in several of Hawaiʻi’s most pristine ecosystems and remote ahupuaʻa.
+From studying the ancient loʻi (pond fields) settlement patterns of Wailau to counting ʻoʻopu (variety of endemic freshwater gobies) in the streams of Pelekunu, the practice of kilo, has enabled me to translate what I learned to keep me grounded to my culture and to the ʻāina.

-I firmly believe that our future thought leaders, ecopreneurs, creatives, innovators, cultural practitioners, and scientists will turn to their natural world experiences to forecast and implement solutions to care for our Honua (Earth).
+I firmly believe that our future thought leaders, ecopreneurs, creatives, innovators, cultural practitioners, and scientists will turn to their experiences in the natural world to forecast and implement solutions to care for our Honua (Earth) in perpetuity.

 Can’t get enough of the beautiful illustrations behind our Kilo Books?
 Amanda believes that science + art = compelling visual design.
 When she’s not designing for us, she’s aligning designs for her company, Aline Design.